locutusjs/locutus/website/about.md

 ## What we're not

 Even though Locutus is porting standard libraries from other languages, we don't see ourselves as a viable standard library for JavaScript.
 We're too hefty, too diffuse, too hobby.
-If you're interested in something like that, we recommend taking a look at lodash, which is more lightweight, better tested, and has a better relation with JavaScript's native data types.
+If you're interested in something like that, we recommend taking a look at [lodash](https://lodash.com/), which is in comparison is lightweight, focussed, and better tested too.

 ## What we're not porting